Is Air Duct Cleaning a Waste of Money? AC Ducts Guide for Cleaning and Maintenance

 However, cleaning your ducts is not a threat unless done properly.
 On the other hand, if the service provider does not follow guidelines during the procedure, it can result in indoor air quality problems.
 In that case, you’d end up being at a loss than getting any benefit.

 What to Expect from a Duct Cleaning Service?

 If your final decision lands you with a duct cleaning service provider, then make sure that they are well equipped to conduct the procedure.

 They should be able to open the access ports to examine the entire system easily.
 Before starting the cleaning process, they will inspect the system and see if there is any indication of asbestos.
 Asbestos is a fiber that forms a durable, flexible fabric to serve as duct connectors.
-While they were widely used earlier, they are avoided in modern homes due to high toxicity levels.
+While people commonly use them, you should avoid them due to high toxicity levels.
 The presence of asbestos requires specific cleaning procedures.
-Also, asbestos should not be removed or cleaned except by trained contractors who have the needed equipment.
+Also, you should not remove asbestos or clean them yourself.
+Ask trained contractors who have the needed equipment for this job.

 The vacuum used by the contractor should exhaust the dirt and dust particles outside of your home.
 Additionally, check if they are using HEPA filter vacuums during the process.
 Even if the waste material is exhausted outside your home, the contractor should protect your household items (like carpets, furniture, and so on).

 If your ducts are lined with fiberglass, then the service provider should be using well-controlled soft-bristled brushes.
 They should be following NAIMA’s suggested practices when dealing with fiberglass ducts.